gajh-classes/FFT_reference/README.md

 ## Contact

 If you find some errors or issues in the code, fill free to e-mail us.
-Our e-mails are posted in our class discription page.
+Our e-mails are posted on our class description page.

 Michael Jaemin Kim: michael604@scale.snu.ac.kr\
 Sangpyo Kim: spkim@scale.snu.ac.kr\